 Our animal studies are implementing a complementary battery of human cognitive tasks in rodents coupled with invasive monitoring of single units and local-field potentials (LFP).
 These studies aim to understand micro-circuit contributions to the oscillatory neural dynamics underlying cognitive control identified in humans.

 Our human studies currently focus on how adverse childhood experiences and neurodevelopmental disorders such as ADHD (attention deficit hyperactivity disorder) impact cognitive control network function using a combination of EEG and fMRI methods.

 Our animal studies are currently examining rodent models of schizophrenia and traumatic-brain injury to understand how either genetic perturbations in the former, or environmental perturbations in the latter, result in cognitive impairments.

-We are developing and implementing targeted circuit manipulation strategies that include cognitive remediation and self-regulation interventions, integrated with neuromodulation and brain-computer-interface technologies.
+We are developing and implementing targeted circuit manipulation strategies that include cognitive remediation and neural self-regulation interventions, integrated with neuromodulation and brain-computer-interfaces.

 We are always looking for talented postdoctoral fellows interested in our integrated research foci.
 Please contact NEATLabs directors with your cover letter, CV and academic transcript.